ErikRasanen/Algorithms--3-/activity2/README.md

 ## Task 1

 - Refer to the following link.
-Discuss how bubble Insertion works: https://opendsa-server.cs.vt.edu/ODSA/AV/Sorting/insertionsortAV.html
+Discuss how Insertion sort works: https://opendsa-server.cs.vt.edu/ODSA/AV/Sorting/insertionsortAV.html

+  Insertion starts sorting from left and compares to all variables that are already handled

 ## Task 2